Lucas Smout the Younger: Life

 Lucas was registered in 1685–86 in the registers of the Antwerp Guild of Saint Luke as a pupil of the marine artist Hendrik van Minderhout.

 Smout was active in Antwerp throughout his career but must have visited the Dutch Republic since he painted a few views of Scheveningen beach.
 Smout was not very productive as he suffered from gout, which affected his hands.
+This may also be the reason why he remained unmarried and lived in the house of his eldest sister Clara Catharina who was married to the painter Gonzales Franciscus Casteels.
 Another sister married the painter Jacob Herreyns the Elder.

 He died in Antwerp in 1713.

 Work

 Like his master Hendrik van Minderhout, Lucas Smout specialized mainly in marine views, which the populated with many ships and figures.